Skip to content

 Type 'ready' when you've observed the customer count.

-It walked through the initial setup, explained the commands, showed the UI.
+The AI began confidently, walked through setup, showed the UI.
 Then it said:

 "Now let's look at row-level security.
 I'll show you the security code..."

-It opened declare_security.py, displayed the filters, and then immediately jumped to:
+It opened declare_security.py, displayed the filters, and immediately jumped to:

 "Moving on to the Logic section..."

 Wait.
-What about exploring the Admin UI?
-What about demonstrating the security by logging in as different users?
+What about demonstrating security by logging in as different users?
 What about explaining authentication vs authorization?

 The user's response: "val - this is not correct. in fact quite poor"